DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 4. Miners can stake using the <b>depositStake</b> function and the stake will be locked for a minimum time period.
 Also, if a dispute against a miner is raised, the stake is locked through the dispute process.
 Contact us if you are interested on becoming an early miner.

 5. Miners then submit their PoW solution, API ID, and off-chain data point to the Oracle contract via the <b>proofOfWork</b> function.
 The Oracle contract sorts the values as they come in(via the <b>pushValue</b> function) and as soon as five values are received the official value is selected and saved on-chain.
-The miners are then allocated their payout (base reward and tips).
+The miners are then allocated their payout (base reward and tips). the miner with the median value is given the highest reward since that will become the 'official' value and the other four miners get a lower reward that decreases the further they are from the median.
 The next API to mine is set at this time based on the current API on queue or the API with the highest payout.
 This allows the users to bid their request up to the queue until the next value is mined.

 ```solidity
     function proofOfWork(string calldata nonce, uint _apiId, uint value) external returns (uint256,uint256) {